 A Long Way From Home

-The road which brought Curtis Springer, suitcase in hand, to stand at the end of the long and lonely looking driveway had not been a smooth road.
-Slivering through the avenue of ancient live oaks the sandy and overgrown drive whispered, inviting.
-He listened, his heart feeling lighter than it had in a very long time.
-What looked to be a happy ending to a lifetime of sadness was in sight.
-For the first time in a long time, Curtis felt at home.
+Sandy and overgrown with tall weeds the forgotten drive whispered, inviting.
+Curtis listened with his heart feeling lighter than it had in a very long time.
+The happy ending to a lifetime of sadness was in sight.
+For the first time, in a long time, Curtis felt at home.

-The last of the dust from taxi began to settle as Curtis took one final look back over his shoulder with mild regret.
+Dust from the taxi had begun to settle as Curtis took one final look over his shoulder with mild regret.
 The old cabbie who drove him from the airport and through the swampy lowlands would have gladly delivered him to the front door of the mansion.
-He even offered to.
-Curtis waved him on, the old cabbie with a face that looked like one of the road maps lying in the seat beside of him, eyes screaming of exhaustion.
+He even offered.
+Curtis waved him on.
+With a face that looked like one of the road maps lying in the seat beside of him, the cab driver’s eyes screamed exhaustion.

 Beat up and old like himself the suitcase, which Curtis lugged, was filled with his things – his entire life.
 It should have been heavier.
 Wiping the sweet summer sweat from his forehead as he eyed the distant porch light, he was glad it wasn’t.

-Looking around, he thought about the photographs which rested in neat frames beside of his bed for over a year.
-They were nestled in the battered suitcase among his other treasured belongings.
+Looking around, he was reminded of the photographs which sat on the night stand beside of his bed for a very long time.
+They were now nestled in the battered suitcase among his other treasured belongings.

 It was all just as Trinity LeVeau so vividly described to him.
-There was a smell of the not so distant salt water, which crept into the bayou reminding him, that the ocean from which it came was not far away.
-And of course, there were the screaming cicadas and throaty croaks of bullfrogs which echoed through the evening air.
+There was a smell of the not so distant salt water, which crept into the bayou and reminded him the ocean from which it came was not far away.
+Also, there were the screams of cicadas and throaty croaks of bullfrogs which echoed through the evening air.
 It was all there.
-Even the smell of a promising thunderstorm which he and Trinity fell asleep to more than once.
-Many were the times as they lay together in bed, listening to the rain, phones in hand, miles apart and falling so madly and deeply in love.
+Even the smell of a promising thunderstorm, the kind to which he and Trinity had fallen asleep more than once.
+Many were the times they lay together in bed, listening to the rain, phones in hand, miles apart and falling so madly and deeply in love.

-Three years passed since they had first met.
-His marriage had recently come to an end and his wife, or ex-wife rather, was tragically killed in a hit and run accident leaving him no time and no one to hate but himself for the way things turned out.
+Three years passed since they met.
+His marriage had recently come to an end, Then his ex-wife was killed in a hit and run accident which left him no one to hate but himself for the way things turned out.
 Equally tragic, Trinity’s husband was killed by friendly fire somewhere in France during a battle.

 It was quite by accident they met.
-A wrong number on her part which he remembered jarred him from his restless sleep.
-Somehow in trying to fend off her apologies, the two of them had exchanged names and stories and within a week were had long conversations lasting well into the night.
+A wrong number on her part had jarred him from his restless sleep.
+Somehow in trying to fend off her apologies, the two of them exchanged names and stories.
+Within a week they were having conversations lasting well into the night.

 That’s where things stayed for a while, just friendly phone talk.
-It was as much as either of them could manage emotionally at the time.
+It was as much as either of them could manage at the time — emotionally.
 They were just someone for the other to talk to and listen to, to laugh with and cry with, and to fall asleep with-someone safe.

 Time changes things, and three years was enough to do just that.
 Lovers healing side by side Trinity often reminded Curtis was what relationships are all about.